KaleimS/Main-React--Portfolio/README.md

   # Kaleim Saunders React Portfolio
-  The main purpose of this project was to created an updated Portfolio to showcase the progress ive made from previous portfolios.
+  The main purpose of this project was to create an updated Portfolio to showcase the progress I've made from previous portfolios.
 It also gives me a way to showcase my personal and commercial projects.

   Deployed Link HERE: https://kaleimsaundersportfolio.netlify.app/